What to know before buying a CPAP backup battery

 On a tight budget?
 The Jackery Explorer 240 v2 at ~$200 is the most sensible entry point.
 It's been around long enough to have a strong reputation and is unlikely to surprise you.

-Tips for getting more runtime from any battery
+Tips for getting more CPAP battery runtime

 - Turn off the heated humidifier.
 It's the single biggest power draw on most machines.
 Even dropping humidity from 4 to 2 cuts your consumption significantly.